 Be 18 years old (Any person who is 17 years old and will be eighteen years of age at the next general election shall be permitted to register in advance and also vote in any intervening primary or special election)

-Does not claim the right to vote in any other State
+Not claim the right to vote in any other state

-Not currently declared mentally incompetent by a court of law
+Not currently be declared mentally incompetent by a court of law

 If convicted of a felony, your right to vote must have been restored

 To register you must complete and submit a Virginia Voter Registration Application.